Deconvolution on graphs via linear programming: Recovery in the Noiseless Case

 \section{Recovery in the Noiseless Case}

-We claim for small $t$ and a minimum distance between support vertices that we can create a dual certificate and thus recover the signal, $g$, from the observed signal, $f$.
+We claim for small $t$ and a minimum distance between support vertices that we can create a dual certificate that facilitates recovering the signal $g$ from the observed signal $f$.
 The following result can be found in Cand{\`e}s and Fernandez-Granda \cite{Candgrand}, as well as Tang \cite{Tang}.